Questions about

 Each outlet gets its own WhatsApp number, menu, staff, and settings.
 The brand owner can push a master menu to all outlets at once, with each outlet able to override individual items locally.

-Each outlet has its own phone number registered under your shared WABA (WhatsApp Business Account).
+Each outlet has its own phone number registered under your shared WABA.
 Customers message their nearest outlet's number — routing is automatic.
 A customer in T. Nagar messages the T. Nagar number and sees T. Nagar's menu; Anna Nagar customers message a different number.
-There's no confusion, no manual routing, no shared inbox bottleneck.

 There are two staff scopes in chain mode:

-- Outlet-level roles (Owner, Manager, Kitchen, Captain, Waiter) — scoped to their specific outlet.
-They only see their own data.
+- Outlet-level roles (Owner, Manager, Kitchen, Captain, Waiter, Marketing) — scoped to their specific outlet only.

 Each staff member logs into the same dashboard URL — the view they see is determined entirely by their role.